quicwg/base-drafts/draft-ietf-quic-transport.md

 A QUIC connection begins with a client sending a handshake packet.
-The details of the handshake mechanisms are described in {{handshake}}, but all of the initial packets sent from the client to the server MUST have the VERSION flag set, and MUST specify the version of the protocol being used.
+The details of the handshake mechanisms are described in {{handshake}}, but all of the initial packets sent from the client to the server MUST use the long header format and MUST specify the version of the protocol being used.

-When the server receives a packet from a client with the VERSION flag set, it compares the client's version to the versions it supports.
+When the server receives a packet from a client with the long header format, it compares the client's version to the versions it supports.

 If the version selected by the client is not acceptable to the server, the server discards the incoming packet and responds with a Version Negotiation packet ({{version-packet}}).
-This includes the VERSION flag and a list of versions that the server will accept.
+This includes a list of versions that the server will accept.
 A server MUST send a Version Negotiation packet for every packet that it receives with an unacceptable version.

 If the packet contains a version that is acceptable to the server, the server proceeds with the handshake ({{handshake}}).
-All subsequent packets sent by the server MUST have the VERSION flag unset.
 This commits the server to the version that the client selected.

 When the client receives a Version Negotiation packet from the server, it should select an acceptable protocol version.
-If the server lists an acceptable version, the client selects that version and reattempts to created a connection using that version.
+If the server lists an acceptable version, the client selects that version and reattempts to create a connection using that version.
 Though the contents of a packet might not change in response to version negotiation, a client MUST increase the packet number it uses on every packet it sends.
-Packets MUST continue to have the VERSION flag set and MUST include the new negotiated protocol version.
+Packets MUST continue to use long headers and MUST include the new negotiated protocol version.

-The client MUST set the VERSION flag and include its selected version on all packets until it has 1-RTT keys and it has received a packet from the server that does not have the VERSION flag set.
-With TLS, this means that unprotected packets and 0-RTT protected packets all include a VERSION flag.
+The client MUST use the long header format and include its selected version on all packets until it has 1-RTT keys and it has received a packet from the server which is not a Version Negotiation packet.

 A client MUST NOT change the version it uses unless it is in response to a Version Negotiation packet from the server.
-Once a client receives a packet from the server with the VERSION flag unset, it MUST ignore the flag in subsequently received packets.
+Once a client receives a packet from the server which is not a Version Negotiation packet, it MUST ignore Version Negotiation packets on the same connection.

 Version negotiation uses unprotected data.
-The result of the negotiation MUST be revalidated once the cryptographic handshake has completed (see
+The result of the negotiation MUST be revalidated as part of the cryptographic handshake (see {{version-validation}}).
-{{version-validation}}).

 ### Using Reserved Versions